AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-behavior/VBN-Tutorial-Aligning_Neural_Data_to_Stimuli.md

 +++ {"papermill": {"duration": 0.04951, "end_time": "2023-03-22T22:22:44.519137", "exception": false, "start_time": "2023-03-22T22:22:44.469627", "status": "completed"}}

 Since this is an SST mouse, we should see putative SST+ interneurons that are activated during our optotagging protocol.
 Let's load the optotagging stimulus table and plot PSTHs triggered on the laser onset.
-For more examples and useful info about optotagging, you can check out the Visual Coding Neuropixels Optagging notebook [here](https://allensdk.readthedocs.io/en/latest/visual_coding_neuropixels.html) (though note that not all the functionality in the visual coding SDK will work for this dataset).
+For more examples and useful info about optotagging, you can check out the Visual Coding Neuropixels Optotagging notebook [here](https://allensdk.readthedocs.io/en/latest/visual_coding_neuropixels.html) (though note that not all the functionality in the visual coding SDK will work for this dataset).

 ```{code-cell} ipython3
 ---